 The Autorité régionale de transport métropolitain (ARTM) sets all public transportation fares—bus, metro, train and the REM—for the Greater Montreal Area, including Laval, Montreal, Longueuil, the North Shore and the South Shore.

-The area is divided into 8 fare zones.
+Up to June 30, 2021 : The area is divided into 8 fare zones.
 Fares are based on the start and end points of your trip.
-The Laval Area is in Zone 3, which also includes a portion of the West Island and the South Shore municipalities of Longueuil, Saint-Lambert, Brossard and Saint-Hubert.
+The Laval Area is then in Zone 3, which also includes a portion of the West Island and the South Shore municipalities of Longueuil, Saint-Lambert, Brossard and Saint-Hubert.

 If you want a ticket that’s valid for the train, metro and Laval buses, you’ll need one of those:

-Otherwise, you’ll need to buy a new single-fare ticket each time you change public transportation networks (STL, STM, RTL or exo).
-TRAM tickets (all zones) are available at Metropolitan ticket offices.
+Otherwise, you’ll need to buy a new single-fare ticket each time you change public transportation networks (STL, STM, RTL or exo), except if you use an ABC or ABCD Zone ticket.
+TRAM and ABC/ABCD Zone tickets (all-purpose fares) are available at Metropolitan ticket offices.

 STL points of sale usually only sell STL tickets, TRAM Zone 3 monthly passes and Laval paratransit passes.
 Select points of sale also sell TRAIN 3 tickets.
 Since ticket availability varies from one point of sale to another, always check before you go.